Jelly Splash

-Jelly Splash is a match-three puzzle video game released by the developer Wooga on 15 August 2013 on iPad and iPhone.
+Jelly Splash is a match-three puzzle video game released by the developer Wooga on August 15, 2013 on iPad and iPhone.
 It was later released on Facebook and Android, as well as the Korean social network platform KakaoTalk in November 2013.

 Gameplay

-Jelly Splash’s gameplay involves connecting lines of colored jellies to accrue as many points as the current level requires.
+Jelly Splashs gameplay involves connecting lines of colored jellies to accrue as many points as the current level requires.
 There are five different colored jellies in total, namely yellow, red, blue, green and mauve.
 It is an expansion of games such as Dots, with a level-based progression similar to Candy Crush Saga.
 Jellies can be linked horizontally, vertically or diagonally, and special bonuses are rewarded for connecting longer lines.
 Instead of a time limit, there is a move limit for each level.
 There are a total of over 3,000 levels available in the iOS version.

 At the start of each level players begin with a board of colored, anthropomorphic jellies which can be connected via a touchscreen or mouse interface to create strings of the same colored jellies.
 Many of the levels include obstacles in the form of slime or mushrooms that must be removed to complete the level.
 If players link seven or more jellies, a superjelly is created, which can later be used to clear vertical or horizontal lines on the board.

-The creator of Jelly Splash, Florian Steinhoff, gave some insights into the gameplay and the mechanics of the game at the GDC 2014.
+The creator of Jelly Splash, Florian Steinhoff, gave some insights into the gameplay and the mechanics of the game at the Game Developers Conference (GDC) 2014.